 3. Attend a residential event somewhere new to you.
 This could be a youth hostel or a narrowboat.
 Your Baden-Powell Adventure cannot count for this clause.

 4. Complete the Outdoor Pursuits, Survival or Community Action badge.

 5. Visit a city farm, rescue centre or nature reserve.
 Discuss with your Patrol why it is important to have these and who benefits from them.
 What could you do to help?

 6. With friends, attend an event such as theatre, ballet, an open air concert or a pop concert.
 Record your thoughts and impressions and share them with your Young Leader or Leader.
 Stay safe when you are out and about.

-7. Use ICT skills to make a new resource for your unit.
+7. Use your computer skills to make a new resource for your unit.
 What about making a ‘Welcome to Guides' pack, a ‘Guide to camp' or a songbook?
-You could use photography, video, computers etc.
+You could use photography, or video as well.